01

 What this skill does

-Use this skill for non-trivial multi-step work where background subagents may help but the parent agent must keep ownership of framing, shared contracts, delegation, integration, verification, and user communication.
-It gives the coordinator a decision checklist for handling simple work directly, choosing explorer or worker shapes, defining disjoint scopes, protecting atomic migrations, and turning worker outputs into reviewed evidence.
+Use this skill for non-trivial multi-step work where async/background subagents or local decomposition may help but the parent agent must keep ownership of framing, shared contracts, delegation, isolation, integration, verification, and user communication.
+It gives the coordinator a decision checklist for handling simple work directly, ordering queued requests, choosing explorer or worker shapes, defining disjoint scopes, protecting atomic migrations, and turning worker outputs into reviewed evidence.

 02